 Von Truchseß: The app runs on our employees' private devices.
-Seeing as it's optional, it's all the more important for the content we deliver to be good quality.
-Up to now, managers and employees communicated in-house by word of mouth.
+Seeing as it's optional, it's all the more important for the content we deliver to be of good quality.
+Up to now, managers and employees communicated in-house through word of mouth.
 Our regional newspaper is also important for in-house communication because our employees are often asked about what's in it.
 In rural areas like this, in-house communication obeys slightly different laws to what you might be familiar with in the rest of the country.

 Where did the name "Vi2go" come from?

-Lucaßen: The names of our products begin with "Vito".
+Lucaßen: The names of our products begin with "Vito."
 The name of the app plays around with this whilst also trying to get across the idea of having a slice of the company "to go".

 Why is it so important to have communication channels that are specific to particular areas?